NobilityDeviant/ZenDownloader/README.md

 Replacing `zendownloader.deb` with the file name.

 Input your password and you're done.

+If you wish to uninstall it then you can use the command:

+`sudo apt-get remove zendownloader`

 Once opened if you use a keyring, it will ask for the password.
 After denying it I have found no issues, so this isn't needed afaik.